ska7/Bloom-Randomizer-App/README.md

     * fetch another comment (there's always going to be a new unique winner, no duplicates) by clicking on "Еще рандом"
     * do another give-away by clicking on "Другой Пост"
     * sign out in case another instagram account should be used

+## Use it!

+All apps using Facebook API should undergo a check by Facebook to go live.

+As of now, due to Facebook taking too long to review the app, it is not in the live mode.

+Nevertheless, you can test it.
+Login as thomradioo@gmail.com, the password is - Randomizer1! .
+The account attached is https://www.instagram.com/testernikita/

+;)